davewibisono/nwb/content/nwb-software/_index.md

       objects on Groups and Datasets), and Links (links to Groups and Datasets).
     function: The format specification formally specifies the organization of neuroscience data.
-The format specification provides a verifiable, computer and human readable document that governs the NWB:N format.
+The format specification provides a verifiable, computer and human readable document that governs the NWB format.
 The format specification is, hence, central to support development of API’s and codes compliant with the NWB format and extension of the NWB format.
-    upper_description: he NWB:N format standard is governed by a formal format specification, the NWB:N schema that is formally specified using the NWB specification language.
+    upper_description: he NWB format standard is governed by a formal format specification, the NWB schema that is formally specified using the NWB specification language.
 A new schema file will be published for each revision of the NWB format standard.
 Developers can use the schema to validate NWB files or create advanced APIs for NWB data. <br><br><a